AldoSuba/docs.buf.build/docs/tutorials/getting-started-with-bsr.md

 ---
 id: getting-started-with-bsr
 title: Getting Started with the Buf Schema Registry
+description: "Unlock the power of scalable and reliable builds with Buf Build - Start your journey with our easy-to-follow tutorial today!"
 ---

 In this guide you will gain strong understanding of the Buf Schema Registry and its APIs, create a repository and